viraptor/reverse-interview/README.md

 - Check which answers you can find yourself online
 - Otherwise ask

 Definitely don't try to ask everything from the list.
+(Respect the interviewer's time and show initiative by finding answers on your own if they're already published)

 Remember that things tend to be fluid, re-organizations happens often.
 Having a bug tracking system doesn't make bug handling efficient and CI/CD doesn't mean your time to deliver is necessarily short.